robotframework/SeleniumLibrary/ISSUE_TEMPLATE.md

 - Selenium version:
 - Selenium2Library ([x] Python or [ ] Jython) version:

-## Isolating and demostrating the problem
+## Isolating and demonstrating the problem

 - [ ] This bug happens when testing a public site: [example](http://example.org/)
 - [ ] The bug happens consistently across all tested browsers